Rediscover the wonders of the past during a weekend in Rango

 It takes just a few minutes to walk from Rango to Balbido, which has earned the nickname the “Painted Village” because it is famous for the colourful murals adorning its houses.
 Among them are two beautiful murals made entirely from pieces of wood that portray a blade sharpener and a woman carrying copper buckets full of water (craziadèi) on her shoulders.
 Among the many subjects depicted are trades of the past, ancient customs, emigration, horses and witches.
 There are many legends in the village about the latter, which are known in the local dialect as “le strie”.

 At the entrance to the village, there is a huge witch made of wood and bamboo canes, complete with a cauldron for casting spells.
 Standing 10.77 metres tall, she holds the Guinness World Record as the “Biggest Witch in the World”!

-A leisurely walk in the natural world
+First day: A leisurely walk in the natural world

 If you have managed to escape from the wicked witch of Balbido, you are probably feeling ready for a lovely walk in natural surroundings.
 We have two to recommend.
 They are rather different from each other, but they are both great.

 The first is the Sentiero della Noce, which takes a look back at the history of one of the most important products from Rango: Bleggio walnuts, which are used in lots of delicious local recipes and are now protected under the Slow Food Presidia scheme.
 This gentle, relaxing stroll takes in rural villages, country roads, meadows and fields full of crops.